The algebra of parallel endomorphisms of a germ of pseudo-Riemannian metric

-{\bf Contents and structure of the article.} Let $(\MM,g)$ be a (pseudo\nobreakdash-)Riemannian manifold, $H$ its holonomy group, $H^0$ the neutral component of $H$ and $m\in\MM$.
-As any associative algebra, $\End(T_m\MM)^H$ classically splits into a sum $\goth{s}\oplus\goth{n}$ with $\goth s$ a semi-simple subalgebra ---~in general not canonical, only its isomorphism class is~--- and $\goth n:=\Rad(\End(T_m\MM)^H)$ a nilpotent ideal, its radical.
-Once again, only the semi-simple part $\goth s$ allows an exhaustive treatment, provided here, whereas no list of possible forms for $\goth n$ may be given.
-Recall that, purely algebraically, the classification of nilpotent associative algebras is presently out of reach.
+Once again, only the semi-simple part $\goth s$ allows an exhaustive treatment.
+We provided it in \cite{boubel2013a}: $\goth s$ may be of eight different types, including the generic, K\"ahler and hyperk\"ahler types $\goth s\simeq\R$, $\goth s\simeq\C$ and $\goth s\simeq{\mathbb H}$, plus five other ones appearing only for {\em pseudo}-Riemannian metrics; see here Theorem \ref{structure_s} p.\@ \pageref{structure_s}.
+On the contrary, no list of possible forms for $\goth n$ may presently be given.
+Recall that, purely algebraically, the classification of nilpotent associative algebras is today out of reach.
 Even the case of {\em pairs} of {\em commuting} nilpotent matrices is an active subject; we did not find any explicit review of it, but {\em e.g.\@} \cite{basili-iarrobino-katami2010} and its bibliography may be consulted.
 Besides, our geometric context does not seem to simplify significantly the algebraic nature of $\goth n$.
 So we treat here a natural first step, the case where $\End(T_m\MM)^H$ contains: